vinilsilv/angular-ngrx-study/README.md

 # Angular Study

-A series of projects to study Angular.
+A series of projects to study and practice Angular.